Away from the Podium and Off to the Balcony: William Ury Discusses the Debt Ceiling Negotiations Facing Obama and US Congressional Republicans

 Dr. Ury calls this method ‘going to the balcony,’ where one steps back from the ongoing negotiation, assesses the situation and develops an objective view of it.

-While the negotiation experts James B. Stewart interviewed agreed that the Obama administration had a slightly stronger negotiating hand, William Ury holds out hopes for a ‘grand bargain’ between the two parties.
+Although the experts interviewed by Stewart generally agreed that the Obama administration held a somewhat stronger negotiating position at the time, Ury still expressed hope for a potential “grand bargain” between the parties.

 Both sides get something.
 The president would strengthen his hand and it would be good for the country.
 He could convey the message that to get spending cuts, you don’t have to hold a gun to the head of the country.
 The Republicans would be hard pressed to say no. They can say that spending cuts are back on the table.
 They could aim for a ‘grand bargain’ or maybe a series of smaller bargains.